By Tim Burkhart, PT

 - Elevation: propping the injured elbow above the heart to decrease blood flow to alleviate inflammation.

-A doctor may also refer a corticosteroid injection in severe cases of tendonitis without evidence of a tear, to give pain relief and halt the inflammatory process and get the tendon back on path of healing.
+A doctor may also refer a corticosteroid injection in severe cases of tendonitis without evidence of a tear, to give pain relief and halt the inflammatory process and get the tendon back on the path of healing.

 The most obvious symptom would be a sudden, sharp pain in which you could hear or feel a “pop” when the tendon tears.
 Other symptoms include: